icub-tech-iit/ergocub-gazebo-simulations/README.md

 The upper section (the one inside `[]`) specifies the limb to modify, options include `torso, right_arm, left_arm, right_leg, left_leg, arms, legs` and `all`.
 Sections with other names will be ignored.

-For any section you can specify `dimension` and `density` multipliers, which will multiply the specific property for all the links in the specified limb.
+For any limb you can specify `dimension` and `density` multipliers, which will multiply the specific property for all the links in the specified limb.

 ## Feedback and Collaboration